 There are currently no active references in this article.

 A deciduous tree to 17 m in the wild.
 Bark dark green with pale stripes.
 Branchlets glabrous, greenish to purplish red, faintly striped white.
 Buds stipitate, small, ellipsoid, glabrous, with two pairs of valvate scales.
-Leaves ovate, chartaceous, base cordate to subcordate, unlobed to three-lobed, 7–12 × 5–9 cm, central lobe ovate, triangular-ovate, apex caudate-acuminate, lateral lobes triangular-ovate, apex acuminate; margins double-serrulate, teeth adpressed, upper surface dark green, lower surface paler, glaucescent, with pubescent vein axils; petiole 2.5–5 cm long, red or green, grooved, glabrous or pubescent; autumn colours yellow to red.
+Leaves ovate, chartaceous, base cordate to subcordate, unlobed to 3-lobed, 7–12 × 5–9 cm, central lobe ovate, triangular-ovate, apex caudate-acuminate, lateral lobes triangular-ovate, apex acuminate; margins double-serrulate, teeth adpressed, upper surface dark green, lower surface paler, glaucescent, with pubescent vein axils; petiole 2.5–5 cm long, red or green, grooved, glabrous or pubescent; autumn colours yellow to red.
 Inflorescence terminal, racemose, pendulous, 5–20 flowered.
-Flowers yellowish green, 5-merous, pedicels slender, 0.6–0.8 cm long, sepals oblong, ~0.3 cm long, petals obovate, 0.3–0.4 cm long, stamens eight, inserted outside the nectar disc.
+Flowers yellowish-green, 5-merous, pedicels slender, 0.6–0.8 cm long, sepals oblong, ~0.3 cm long, petals obovate, 0.3–0.4 cm long, stamens 8, inserted outside the nectar disc.
 Samaras 2.3–2.5 cm long, wings narrowly spreading.
 Flowering in May, fruiting in October.
 (Fang 1939; Xu et al. 2008).

 Distribution China south western Sichuan, north western Yunnan

 Habitat Temperate mixed forests and valleys between 3000 and 3800 m.

 USDA Hardiness Zone 6-7

 Conservation status Least concern (LC)